plugblockchain/plug-api-types/README.md

-# plug-sdk-types
+# plug-api-types
 Type definitions for the Plug blockchain runtime.
-These should be injected into an API session from `@polkadot/api` session in order to connect and transact with a Plug chain.
+These should be injected into an API session from `@polkadot/api` in order to connect and transact with a Plug chain.

 Add as dependency